Input files¶

 </topology>

-The list of molecules is defined in section molecules
+The list of molecules is defined in section molecules where every

-is replicated nmols
+molecule is replicated nmols times.
+Inside molecule, the list

-has to be defined with the name, type, mass and charge.
+of bead has to be defined with the name, type, mass and charge.

-The box size can be set by the tag box
+The box size can be set by the tag box:

 <box xx="6.0" yy="6.0" zz="6.0" />

-are the dimensions of the box.
+where xx, yy, zz are the dimensions of the box.

 A complete reference for a XML topology file can be found in Topology file.